Where can I learn more about forecasting and how to use it?

 Where are the default rates coming from when creating a Quick Start or custom forecast?

-The value rules suggested by Fathom when creating a custom forecast are calculated based on the imported financials.
+The value rules suggested by Fathom when creating a custom or Quick Start forecast are calculated based on the imported financials.
 These are suggested value rules and may be changed at the classification, heading, and/or account level after a custom forecast has been created.
 You can also choose to use/input a different default value rule than what is suggested when you are first creating your custom forecast.

 What are timing profiles?

 Timing profiles represent how quickly items move from the profit and loss, into accounts receivable and are collected into cash.
 This is particularly useful if you are using the accrual method.

 Timing profiles can be applied to an entire classification or to a specific account.
 These can be changed at any time in your Forecast settings or by clicking into a cell in the main grid.

 How does forecasting play into the Analysis tools?